Fallowfield

-Fallowfield is a suburb of Manchester, England, with a population at the 2011 census of 15,211.
+Fallowfield is a bustling area of Manchester with a population of 14,869 at the 2021 census.
 Historically in Lancashire, it lies 3 mi south of Manchester city centre and is bisected east–west by Wilbraham Road and north–south by Wilmslow Road.
 The former Fallowfield Loop railway line, now a shared use path, follows a route nearly parallel with the east–west main road (Moseley Road/Wilbraham Road).

-The area has a very large student population.
-The University of Manchester's main accommodation complex – the Fallowfield Campus – occupies a large area in the north; these are adjacent to the university's Owens Park halls of residence and the Firs Botanical Grounds.
-In the north-west of the suburb is Platt Fields Park; this is formed from part of the land which once belonged to the Platts of Platt Hall.
+The area has a large student population.
+The University of Manchester's main accommodation complex – the Fallowfield Campus – occupies a large area in the north; this is adjacent to the university's Owens Park halls of residence and the Firs Botanical Grounds.
+In the northwest of the suburb is Platt Fields Park, which is formed from part of the land that once belonged to the Platts of Platt Hall.